Theme: Put Waste in it’s Place!

 Submission Guidelines

-All poster and electronic art entries should promote the themes of protecting the planet through rethinking, reducing, reusing, recycling, re-purposing, and rotting (composting).
+All poster and electronic art entries should promote the annual theme.
 Trash art projects need not adhere to the theme, but should be constructed of recyclable and/or re-purposed material.
 Projects may be completed at home or in the classroom.

 - Posters and graphic art should be no larger than 18” x 13”.
 Copyrighted clip art and other characters (like Superman) will be accepted, but cannot be used in future promotions.